Burmese Ghouls: First step in 2024

 In their inaugural tournament in Kazan, Russia, Burmese Ghouls received an invitation to participate in the prestigious "Game of Future" tournament.
 Placed in a challenging group alongside formidable opponents such as RRQ, the powerhouse from Indonesia, Deus Vult, the reigning Russian champions, and Team Lilgun, an old rival from their M5 journey, the stakes were high for the newly formed lineup.
 With their mid laner departing, Jungler "Niko" stepped up to fill the role, while the team brought in Saxa, a former Filipino jungler from Team SMG, as a stand-in for the tournament.
 However, despite their individual talents, the team struggled to find cohesion due to language barriers and the freshness of the lineup.
 Although they suffered a defeat against Deus Vult, they managed to secure a crucial victory against Team Lilgun, propelling them into the knockout stage.
 Facing off against Twisted Minds, a Saudi Arabian team, Burmese Ghouls showcased their potential with a convincing win, earning them a spot in the next round against RRQ.
 Unfortunately, their journey came to an end after a valiant effort, as they fell to RRQ with a score of 2–0, bidding farewell to the tournament in 2024 as top 5–8 again.

 Tournaments

-Burmese Ghouls MLBB Men Team's achievements are listed as below:
+Burmese Ghouls MLBB men team's achievements are listed below.